Phillip Dos Santos

 Phillip Dos Santos is a Canadian soccer coach.
 He is currently the general manager and head coach of Valour FC of the Canadian Premier League.

 Coaching career

 Early career

 From 2011 to 2014, Dos Santos served in various roles for the youth sides of the Canada men's national soccer team.
 He later served as an assistant coach for Ottawa Fury FC, Fort Lauderdale Strikers, San Francisco Deltas, Indy Eleven, and Vancouver Whitecaps FC while his brother Marc Dos Santos was head coach.

 Valour FC

 On September 23, 2021, Dos Santos was named general manager and head coach of Valour FC of the Canadian Premier League.

 Coaching record

 Personal life

 Dos Santos was born in Montreal and moved to Portugal at age 10.
 He is fluent in English, French, Portuguese and Spanish.
-He holds a UEFA A coaching licence.
+He holds a UEFA PRO coaching licence.